Meu Pé de Laranja Lima: Plot

 Zeze is a young boy who lives in Bangu, Rio de Janeiro with his underprivileged family.
-Because everyone is busy trying to support the family, Zeze is usually left by himself with his baby brother Luis, and ends up doing mischievous deeds that make his parents and older siblings so angry that they physically discipline him for what he has done.
+Because everyone is busy trying to support the family, Zeze is usually left by himself with his baby brother Luis, and ends up doing mischievous deeds that make his parents and older siblings so angry that they physically abuse him for what he has done.

 After Zeze's father gets fired, the whole family moves, and the new house has a few trees that each of the siblings claims.
 After having all the trees taken, Zeze gets upset, but one of his older sisters, Gloria, suggests looking in the backyard and Zeze soon discovers a small orange tree.
 At first, Zeze doesn't like his tree, but he finds out that amazingly, he can communicate with it.
 He gives the tree a name, Minguinho, and the two become best friends.

 Even after meeting a companion, Zeze continues his naughty pranks, and he finally decides to hang on the back of the car of a Portuguese man called Manuel Valadares.
 Unfortunately Zeze gets busted and Valadares humiliates him in public, causing Zeze to vow to take his revenge.
 However, Valadares attributes Zeze's attitude to the fact that he's a child and offers Zeze his friendship.
 With this relationship, Zeze learns what real love is.

 The two of them share many memories as good friends, but sadly, Valadares dies in a train accident.
 Zeze goes through serious mental trauma that causes illness.
 In the end, Zeze overcomes the trauma, but loses the ability to talk to Minguinho.
 Zeze also hears the news from his father that he has got a new job and their life will be better.
 However, Zeze confesses he feels he has killed his father in his mind for the treatment he has given him and expresses sorrow at losing his ‘real’ father, Manuel Valadares.